fedor28/ml_mipt/README.md

-This repo contains assignments and labs from ml course in MIPT
+This repo contains assignments and labs from Machine Learning course in MIPT